Adding Summer Color to a White Dining Table Setting

 So it’s no surprise, when it comes to table settings, I enjoy working with a pure white base.
 From this vantage point, I can build on an elegant underpinning, add just a few new items and come up with a completely fresh look.

-For my summer table, I set my vision of the perfect clean slate – a casually elegant tableau comprised of all my favorite design elements, placed in my nearly all-white breakfast room.
+For this summer table, I set my vision of the perfect clean slate – a casually elegant tableau comprised of all my favorite design elements, placed in my nearly all-white breakfast room.
 From there, I could add summer color at whim.

-The bedrock of this look is what I perceive as an all white dining room table setting.
+The bedrock of this look is what I perceive as an all white table setting.
 It’s not actually all white, but incorporates crystal and silver, as well.
 Much like my style when decorating my rooms, I love to mix aged but beautiful French pieces with chippy casual worn items.
 It’s very “denim and diamonds”, so to speak, and is the hallmark of my style.
 On this table, it takes shape through almost entirely vintage pieces.

 Starting with the plate stack, I used my favorite pewter chargers and layered on 2 different Limoges china patterns.
 Both have tiny pink flower borders and a bit of gilded edging, but from a few feet back, they still read as predominately white.